California MOCI: MULTIVARIATE OCEAN CLIMATE INDicator

 MOCI, now encompassing 30 years, captures ENSO events across decades, as well as the intensity and phasing of the most recent North Pacific marine heat waves, including the one in 2019.
 It also shows differences in the magnitude and timing of ocean climate variability in different regions off California.
 MOCI has skill relative to marine ecosystem dynamics from zooplankton to top predators, and therefore may be important to ecosystem-based fisheries and wildlife management.

-Most recent MOCI: Northern, Central, and Southern California MOCI are now updated through March 2024.
-This season, California MOCI values have started to decline, showing the current El Niño is starting to let up.
+Most recent MOCI: Northern, Central, and Southern California MOCI are now updated through September 2024.
+This season, California MOCI values have remained neutral around the zero-line.

 Data are provided in a .csv file.